-The Remuneration Committee and the Board, having regard to the challenging business environment and unsatisfactory financial results of the Group, and in support of the Managing Director's full pay cut extension from the previous financial year, agreed with the reduction of 25% of the Directors fees for FYE21.
+In support of the waiver by the Managing Director of his full pay extension from FYE21 to FYE22, the Remuneration Committee recommended to the Board that the Directors fees for FYE22 remain unchanged with the same quantum of reduction from FYE21.
 The Remuneration Committee and Board would monitor and review the same next year or earlier if the performance of the Company improves.